matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 sudo mn --controller=remote,ip=127.0.0.1 --topo tree,3
 ```

- - Started VIRL, and used VM Maestro to laynch the 1-XRv test
+ - Started VIRL, and used VM Maestro to launch the 1-XRv test
  topology, as described in [ODL and VIRL](./ODL_and_VIRL.md).

  - Started ODL, either from a bundle or from a build, as described in